-To reflect the Employment Rights Act 1996 definition where individual introduced or supplied to do work by a third person, and the terms on which they were engaged were substantially determined not by them but by the person for where work or worker! but the third person or by both of them).
+1 To reflect the Employment Rights Act 1996 definition where individual introduced or supplied to do work by a third person, and the terms on which s/he is or was engaged were substantially determined not by him but by the person for whom he works or worked, by the third person or by both of them.
+2 March 2015

-hey work or worked(by the third person or by both of the 2 March 2015 narch 2015 n independent Charity which seeks to ensure that concerns about malpractice are properly raised / addressed in the workplace .
-PCaW Best Practice Guidance November 201
+3 An independent Charity which seeks to ensure that concerns about malpractice are properly raised / addressed in the workplace.
+PCaW Best Practice Guidance November 2015.